Skip to Main Content

 Holdings

-Special Collections holds three bound volumes of The Hibernian Chronicle:
+Special Collections holds three bound volumes of The Hibernian Chronicle [issues highlighted are available as PDF scans]:

 (i) Volume 2 of the paper (1770), and lacking only 3 issues: